 What is Human Resource Planning?

-Human Resource Planning is a process that forecasts the company’s future manpower demand by analyzing the current supply and the gaps if any.
 The ultimate mission or purpose of Human Resource Planning is to align the future human resources to future organizational strategies and needs so as to maximize the future returns on investment in human resources.

 It ensures that an organization is always equipped with the right number and kind of people, at the right place and time.
 They should be capable of effectively and efficiently accomplish their tasks that are required to achieve the goal of the organization as a whole.